 I remember the meeting.

-After we sat through the necessary small talk they got to the point.
+After we sat through the necessary small talk the teachers got to the point.
 They advised us that they wanted us to go through testing for MD.
 That he was displaying some ‘signs’.

-I remember the blank stare my husband gave me …. what IS that?
-We didn’t know a single person, we had no connection or knowledge to this small word that had just changed our lives forever.
+I remember the blank stare then-husband gave me …. what IS that?
+We didn’t know a single person, had no connection or knowledge to this small word that had just changed our lives forever.

 The next day brought new frustrations.
 Calls only to find out about long wait times.
 Calls to therapists and programs to find out he was either too young or about to age out shortly.
 No parent group to reach out to, support networks and resources wanted an official diagnosis, family and friends had no idea what to say …. all I wanted was to talk to someone about how conflicted I was feeling.
 Talk to Anyone that had been in my shoes and knew about the journey our family was about to embark on.

 Every site I went on talked about curing Autism and nothing about accepting and loving my child just for who he is.
 I felt overwhelmed.
 We became increasingly more stressed and negative because everything we looked into was so pessimistic.
 There was no encouragement to find joy in parenting or your child.
 My son was, admittedly, hard to parent.
 His routines were carved into stone, meltdowns were incredible, self harming or lashing out at me was becoming a daily event because of all the extra stress happening in our family.
 My husband worked away from home, only coming back once a month for a weekend.
 I kept getting advice that placed the blame solidly on my shoulders.
 My parenting style was the reason he ‘acted out’.
 The self doubt, the guilt, the enormity that ALL of this could potentially be because of ME weighed on my heart.